 Level Freshman Sophomore Junior Senior

 Honors/AP/IB DP American Govt. / US & World Affairs AP World History IB History of the Americas Year 1 IB History of the Americas Year 2

 World History Honors AP US History (online AVA only) Economics Honors

 US History Honors Economics Honors

-Honors World History Honors IB History of the Americas Year 1 IB History of the Americas Year 2
+Honors - World History Honors IB History of the Americas Year 1 IB History of the Americas Year 2

 World History AP US History (online AVA only) Economics Honors

 US History Honors Economics

 College Prep - World History

 US History Honors Economics Honors

 US History Economics

 3 Units of Social Studies Required Must inc clude:

 American Gover nment (1/2 credit)

 World History (1 •

 US History (1 cre •

-Economics (1/2 d credit)
+Economics (1/2 credit)

-English/Language Arts Course Offerings

-23.061000 9th Grade Literature and Composition
+English/Language Arts Course Offerings 23.061000 9th Grade Literature and Composition

 This MYP course focuses on a study of literary genres; the students develop initial understanding of both the structure and the meaning of a literary work.
 The students explore the effect of the literary form in regards to interpretation.
 The students will read across the curriculum to develop academic and personal interests in different subjects.
 While the focus is technical writing in ninth grade literature, the student will also demonstrate competency in a variety of writing genres: narrative, expository, persuasive, and technical.
 The students will engage in research, timed writings, and the writing process.
 Instruction in language conventions will occur within the context of reading, writing, and speaking, rather than in isolation.
 Developing vocabulary, speaking, listening, researching, and test-taking skills are integral parts of this course.
+A state mandated End of Course Test (EOCT) is required and counts toward 20% of the student's 2nd semester grade.
 Prerequisite: None